 In October 2016, the board of directors of Alphabet authorized the company to repurchase up to \$7,019,340,976.83 of its Class C capital stock.
 The repurchases are being executed from time to time, subject to general business and market conditions and other investment opportunities, through open market purchases or privately negotiated transactions, including through Rule 10b5-1 plans.
 The repurchase program does not have an expiration date.
-In the three months ended March 31, 2017, we repurchased and subsequently retired approximately 1.5 million shares of Alphabet Class C capital stock for an aggregate amount of \$1.2 billion, of which \$1.1 billion was paid in cash as of March 31, 2017.
+In the six months ended June 30, 2017, we repurchased and subsequently retired 3.1 million shares of Alphabet Class C capital stock for an aggregate amount of \$2.7 billion.